 Despite a decrease in car accidents overall in 2018, a study still ranked Florida drivers among the worst in the nation.
-The state earned this unfortunate distinction due to a low percentage of insured drivers—only 73 percent of the drivers who were involved in Florida accidents had insurance—as well as one of the highest traffic-related death rates in the nation, with 1.47 deaths per 100 million miles driven.
+The state earned this unfortunate distinction due to a low percentage of insured drivers—only 73 percent of drivers in Florida had insurance—as well as one of the highest traffic-related death rates in the nation, with 1.47 deaths per 100 million miles driven.

 How Florida's No-Fault Insurance Works

-The expectation with this requirement is that drivers who suffer injuries in an accident can file for compensation for medical expenses and lost wages due to their injuries through their own insurance carrier, regardless of who was at fault in the accident.
+The expectation with this requirement is that drivers who suffer injuries in a car accident can file for compensation for medical expenses and lost wages due to their injuries through their own insurance carrier, regardless of who was at fault in the accident.

 - 80 percent of medically necessary costs in emergency cases, up to the policy's limit.
 Allowable medical expenses include necessary medical treatments and medication, surgical and hospital expenses, rehab costs, diagnostic services, and ambulatory services.

-- $2,500 worth of medical costs in non-emergency cases.
+- $2,500 worth of medical costs in non-emergency cases

-- 60 percent of wages lost due to accident-related injuries, up to the policy's limit, as well as payment for household services that the injured person used to do but can no longer complete because of their injuries, such as laundry, house cleaning, or yard services.
+- 60 percent of wages lost due to accident-related injuries, up to the policy's limit, as well as payment for household services that the injured person used to do but can no longer complete because of their injuries, such as laundry, house cleaning, or yard services

-- Up to $5,000 in death benefits for the family of a policyholder who is killed in an accident.
+- Up to $5,000 in death benefits for the family of a policyholder who is killed in an accident

-- Medical or economic expenses that exceed the policy's limit or that the insurer determines are not medically necessary.
+- Medical or economic expenses that exceed the policy's limit or that the insurer determines are not medically necessary

-- Property damage.
+- Property damage

-- Bodily injuries to occupants of the other car.
+- Bodily injuries to occupants of the other car

-- Damages such as pain and suffering or emotional distress.
+- Damages such as pain and suffering or emotional distress

-- Significant and permanent loss of an important bodily function;
+- Significant and permanent loss of an important bodily function

-- Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement;
+- Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement

-- Significant and permanent scarring or disfigurement; or
+- Significant and permanent scarring or disfigurement

-What Happens if Your PIP Runs Out?
+What Happens If Your PIP Runs Out?

 - The at-fault party owed the plaintiff a duty of care.
-In car accident cases, other drivers owe everyone else on the road a duty of care to obey traffic laws and drive safely.
+In Orlando car accident cases, other drivers owe everyone else on the road a duty of care to obey traffic laws and drive safely.